MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ### Set up the policy

-If you're an admin, you can set up the policy for individual users or entire organizations.
+You can set up the policy for individual users or entire organizations.

 1. [Install the Teams PowerShell module](https://docs.microsoft.com/microsoftteams/teams-powershell-install) if you haven't already.